What does this no indexing mean for you? And what you should do next on NoIndex and NoFollow?

 What should I do with my existing rel=”nofollow” tags and how will this impact my site?

 Google has specifically instructed site owners not to worry about their existing no indexing rel=”nofollow” tags as these tags will still function as a suggestion or hint for the search engine spiders.
-This means that you do not have to worry about going back and editing your pages you have already published with new no indexing tags.
+This means that you do not have to worry about going back and editing your pages you have already published with new no index tags.

 Google also reports that they do not expect to see large shake ups in the rankings from these changes, particularly since they will still take the rel=”nofollow” tags into account.